DevKike/ecommerce-kafka/README.md

 ---

-## 🚀 Objetivo
+## 🚀 Objective

-Implementar un sistema e-commerce escalable, mantenible y desacoplado, aprovechando los beneficios de la arquitectura orientada a eventos.
+To implement a scalable, maintainable, and decoupled e-commerce system by leveraging the benefits of event-driven architecture.